danemacmillan/daner/README.md

 The [Daner](https://github.com/danemacmillan/daner/) theme for [Ghost](https://github.com/tryghost/ghost/).

+This is a work in progress.
+When the theme is complete, CSS will be reformatted.

 ## Copyright & License

 Copyright (C) 2014 Daner Theme - Released under the MIT License.